 - Due to the existing property configuration, the proposed building cannot align with existing neighboring buildings; - Due to existing site conditions along both street frontages, the main entrance cannot open onto a street. - (6) Deviations from R-O Sign Standards: - Due to the irrigation facility (canal) constraints on this property impacting the south street frontage, grading constraints impacting the west street frontage, and the acute triangle configuration of the property and adjacent ROW forcing the corner signage to be +/- 250 feet from the center of the street intersection, the total sign area is increased to 40 square feet per street frontage, and this sign area is transferable between the street frontages.

-Introduced for first reading on this day of , 2015 and ordered published in pamphlet form.
+Introduced for first reading on the pamphlet form. is day of , 2015 and ordered published in

 PASSED and ADOPTED this day of , 2015 and ordered published in pamphlet form.

+ATTEST:

-President of City Council
+President of Cit y Council

 City Clerk